Glench/ExtPay/README.md

 You need to put a call to ExtPay in a background file, often named something like `background.js`.

-First, add `ExtPay.js` to `manifest.json` if you're not using the bundler:
+First, add `ExtPay.js` to `manifest.json` if you're not using a bundler:
 ```js
 {
     "background": {